Last Updated on by Catherine Tobsing

 The biggest lesson we have learned in dealing with our loyal readers and customers is that the best tool you can have with any bird is patience.

-In the wild birds spend 60% of the time trying to find food and 40% of their time trying not to be food.
+In the wild birds spend 60% of their time trying to find food and 40% of their time trying not to be food.

 They instinctively suspect anything but another bird of their own species to possibly bring harm.

-A constant feedback touchpoint we get is “my bird won’t play with his new toy”, “my bird is freaked out because I changed a couple of things in its cage”, “my won’t touch any new food I offer her”.
+A constant feedback touchpoint we get is “My bird won’t play with his new toy”, “my bird is freaked out because I changed a couple of things in its cage”, and “Mine won’t touch any new food I offer her”.

 Remember the bird’s life, change can take time.
-The flip side of that is the more change you offer your bird the more easily your bird will except change.
+The flip side of that is the more change you offer your bird the more easily your bird will accept change.